disit/dim-rim/README.md

 3. Define admin user and password
 4. End installation and redirection to the login page.

-Then login in the system package using admin credentials (user:admin and password: admin are preconfigured as default).
+Login in the system package using admin credentials (user:admin and password: admin are preconfigured as default).
+Go in the Settings menu and select "Plugins" and install "WebTail" and "Virtuoso" or "Owlim" connector plugins.
-Then in the system menu select "Applications" and then click "install" on the displayed boxes (RDFIndexManager and DataIngestionManager)
+Finally in the Settings menu select "Applications" and then click "install" on the displayed boxes (RDFIndexManager and DataIngestionManager).